rickathe/Electromagnetics-Scripts/README.md

-# Various Upper-Division MATLAB scripts
+# School Scripts

+A collection of upper-division scripts written to help with labs and homework assignments written in Python and MATLAB.

 Key: